Learn

 Dollar-cost averaging means investing a fixed amount on a regular schedule regardless of price.
 Here's the math, the psychology, and when it beats lump-sum.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Dollar-cost averaging is the investing strategy that removes your biggest enemy from the equation: yourself.
-Instead of trying to time the market, you invest a fixed amount on a regular schedule; and let math and discipline do the heavy lifting.
+Instead of trying to time the market, you invest a fixed amount on a regular schedule, and let math and discipline do the heavy lifting.
 Here's exactly how it works, when it makes sense, and when it doesn't.

-Dollar-cost averaging (DCA) means investing a fixed dollar amount into the same asset at regular intervals; regardless of the price.
+Dollar-cost averaging (DCA) means investing a fixed dollar amount into the same asset at regular intervals, regardless of the price.
 You invest $500 on the 1st of every month, whether the market is up 10% or down 20%.

 The key insight: when prices are low, your fixed dollar amount buys more shares.
 When prices are high, it buys fewer.
 Over time, this naturally gives you a lower average cost per share than the average price during that period.